Spotarachy/M2-game-time/README.md

    7. Is the website easy to understand.
    8. Does it have quick responses.
    9. How's the design.
-   10. How involved with the design with the end user in mine.
-   11. All the links should work.
+   10. All the links should work.
-   12. Easy to navigate.
+   11. Easy to navigate.
-   13. Not confusing.
+   12. Not confusing.
-   14. Simple.
+   13. Simple.
-   15. Interactive.
+   14. Interactive.

 * ## Returning visitor:

-   16. I want to see my top score for my last visit.
+   15. I want to see my score of wins.
-   17. Will the website remember my username.
-   18. It simplifies the way we wash dishes.
+   16. It's simplifies the way we decide who is going to wash the dishes.
-   19. Easy way to stop an argument.
+   18. Easy way to stop an argument.
-   20. It made us laugh.
+   19. It made us laugh.
-   21. They gave us a jolly old time alright!
-   22. Will keep coming back to see if more games has been added.
+   20. Will keep coming back to see if more games has been added.

 * ## Frequent Users :

-   23. To see how the site has developed from the first time we have been invited to it.
-   24. Enjoy the interaction.
-   25. Like to see all the new scores and new people using the website.
-   26. Being able to keep track of their wins.
-   27. Want to keep update with stories from other users.
-   28. Want to be able to link my Facebook to this game.
+   21. Want to be able to link my Facebook to this game.
-   29. Kept in the loop of updates to the website or if the site is gonna go down.
+   22. Want to ask questions to the developer of the website or if the site is gonna go down.

 * ## Site Owner Goal:

-   30. As site owner, I want to give people back time to spend together.
+   23. As site owner, I want to give people back time to spend together.
-   31. As site owner, I wanted to be easy to navigate and very responsive.
+   24. As site owner, I wanted it to be easy to navigate.
-   32. To make this website a hit and implement more mind games.
+   25. To make this website a hit and implement more mind games.
-   33. To be able to build on a platform created and expanded.
-   34. Find ways to better innovate the website into apps.
+   26. Find ways to better innovate the website into apps.
-   35. Have an interchange of encouragement you our users.
+   27. Have an interchange of encouragement you our users.

 ---